riptidewave93/rk3588-debian/README.md

   - SD Example: `dd if=./debian-rk3588*.img of=/dev/mmcblk0 bs=4M conv=fdatasync`
   - eMMC Example: `rkdeveloptool write 0 ./debian-rk3588*.img`

+Note you can flash the `uboot-only-*.img` file, but it only contains a single GPT partition to protect U-Boot.
+If you decide to use this image, it's recommended to NOT erase the GPT layout, and to add new partitions only.
+This image is also useful for installing/booting your own OS off of NVMe/USB.

 ## To Do

 * quartzpro64